Frequently asked questions

 If you’re not available due to geography or other work/life/study commitments, then we do our best to make the slides & resources available in the Student Resources section of our website.
 We video our most important sessions, and these are posted on the website, too.

 If you are registered for an event but your plans change and you can’t attend, it is really important to withdraw from the event at least 4 hours before it is due to start.
 This will give another student a chance to secure a spot.
-Most of our student events have a waiting list.
+If a student registers for an event and fails to withdraw, they risk being banned from attending future events, including Meet & Greet.
+If an emergency arises and the student is unable to withdraw, then they must try to contact the Summer of Tech team as soon as they can.

 If you’re running late to a SoT event, please let the team know by email or DM on our website, and we’ll hold your spot for you.